 Postdoctoral Scholar Position in Developmental Neurobiology Unit

-The Okinawa Institute of Science and Technology Graduate University (OIST) is a model for change in education and research with the best international graduate students, working side by side with world-class faculty in modern well-equipped laboratories.
+The Okinawa Institute of Science and Technology Graduate University (OIST) will become a model for change in education and research with the best international graduate students, working side by side with world-class faculty in modern well-equipped laboratories.
 Beautifully situated on the island of Okinawa, OIST relies on a cross-disciplinary approach, with an emphasis on creativity and exchange, to offer unique, individualized graduate training.
 OIST is a university with no departments, eliminating artificial barriers between people working in different fields, but many nationalities, with students and faculty being attracted from all over the world.
-Concentrating initially on Neuroscience, Molecular Sciences, Mathematical Sciences, Environmental and Ecological Sciences and Physical Sciences, OIST is bringing some of the best brains in the world to Okinawa to transform the way science and education is done in the global academic world.
+Concentrating initially on Neuroscience, Molecular Sciences, Mathematical Sciences, Environmental and Ecological Sciences and Physical Sciences, OIST is bringing some of the best researchers in the world to Okinawa to transform the way science and education is done in the global academic world.

 We are searching a researcher, who will be involved in the mechanism underlying photoreceptor degeneration using zebrafish as an animal model.
-We appreciate application of young motivated researchers who are interested in mechanism of cell death and human genetics disease model.
+We appreciate application of young motivated researchers who are interested in mechanism of cell death and human

 Applicants should have Ph.D in the field of cell biology or developmental neurobiology.
 Knowledge and experience of genetics, histology, and molecular biology are desirable.
 Applicants should be awarded Ph.D within the recent five years when they will be hired by the OIST.